-The work through other collaborative forums/initiatives (e.g. Diversion, Prevention, Crossover) to ensure that services are integrated throughout the County to improve outcomes for youth and families, support healthy youth development and thereby, reduce risk factors known to drive delinquency will also continue.
+Defender and Department of Public and Social Services to incorporate and leverage other funding and initiatives (e.g. Diversion and Prevention) to ensure that services are integrated throughout the County to improve outcomes for youth and families, support healthy youth development, and thereby reduce risk factors known to drive delinquency.